YLdz-SM/Pipeline-for-largescalephylogeny-VBHs/README.md

-# Key input and output files used in the present study
+# Key input/output files used in the present study

-Three folders are provided for the 12S, cox1 and MLST phylogenitic analysis.
+Three folders (i.e., 12S, cox1 and MLST) are provided.
 Each of them containing the following:

 ## Files used to generate the ML phylogeny and phylogenitic placement